earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-03-how-to-access-and-use-shell-to-setup-a-working-directory.md

 ---
 {% include toc title="In This Lesson" icon="file-text" %}

-In this tutorial you will access the shell through terminal, use basic commands in the terminal for file organization,  and set up a working directory for the course.
+In this tutorial, you will access `Bash`/Shell through the Terminal, use basic commands in the terminal for file organization,  and set up a working directory for the course.

 <div class='notice--success' markdown="1">